rcrichton/rcrichton.github.io/_posts/2015-08-22-reactive-programming-what-clicked-for-me.md

 title: "Reactive Programming: What finally clicked for me"
 ---

-I've been looking into Reactive Programming a bit and what really seems to be missing at the beginning of most tutorials is a clear, precise definition of what Reactive Programming actually a means.
+I've been looking into Reactive Programming a bit and what really seems to be missing at the beginning of most tutorials is a clear, precise definition of what Reactive Programming actually means.
 After reading a few great tutorials I think this has finally clicked for me.

 Think of the word reactivate.
 What does it mean? **A reaction is a response to some previous event**.
 Events occur over time, so they come in streams. **Streams of events can be chained together so that events in one stream create a reaction on another**, and that stream could cause a reaction on another, and another, and so on...
 Reactive Programming is exactly that.
 You chain together these streams of events so that when an event occurs (such as a mouse click) it causes **a chain reaction of events which automatically affects other parts of the system** (eg. executing an API call, which causes a response event, which causes the UI to be updated).